15 Reasons Japan Is Even Better in Winter

 The Blue Pond in Hokkaido

-12/12A surreal body of water that shifts from cobalt to aquamarine depending on the season, the Shirogane Blue Pond looks even more fantastical when set against white snow.
-Dotted with a forest of submerged silver birch trees, it freezes over completely in the deep midwinter.
-To see it in all its glory, visit at dusk between November and April, when the frozen surface is lit up in even more shades of blue.
+13/16A surreal body of water that shifts from cobalt to aquamarine, depending on the season, the Shirogane Blue Pond looks even more fantastical when set against white snow.
+Dotted with a forest of submerged silver birch trees, it freezes over completely in the middle of winter.
+To see it in all its glory, visit at dusk between November and April, when the frozen surface is alight in even more shades of blue.